| UNIVERSE AND

 thing and that matter is derived from it, so to speak, as a secondary result.
 Space is now having its revenge, so to speak, and is eating up matter" (4).
 According to Einstein's idea above in the big bang matter appears from

 gravitational ether and in black holes matter disappears back into it.
+In the

 universe energy is constantly circulating, it is never created or destroyed.

-The amount of gravitational energy and the energy of matter is constant:
+The amount of gravitational energy and the energy of matter is constant: E gravitational

 (Eg) + E matter (Em) = E constant (Ek).
+In the

 first moment after the big bang Em = 0, Eg = Ek.
 In the subsequent